Prodlax/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VSCode

-To install VSCode, or Visual Studio Code, we need to go to the VSCode website, which we can access at [https://code.visualstudio.com/](https://code.visualstudio.com/).
+To install VSCode, or Visual Studio Code, we need to go to the VSCode website, which we can access [here](https://code.visualstudio.com/).

 The website should look something like this: